OBDS-Training/OBDS_Precourse_Setup/r_setup.md

 - In your web browser, navigate to <https://rstudio.com/products/rstudio/download/>
 - Click on the `DOWNLOAD` button under "RStudio Desktop, Open Source License"
 - On the next web page, click on `DOWNLOAD RSTUDIO FOR WINDOWS`.
-  The button should mention a version number 1.3.1073 of higher (last checked on 09/09/2020).
+  The button should mention a version number 1.3.1073 or higher.
 - Run the installer.
   + Use all the default options, unless you have specific reasons not to.
 - Test your installation by launching `RStudio` from the Start Menu.